bluPhy/gke-vault-demo/README.md

 ### Install Kubectl

 If you are not running on Google Cloud Shell, you will need to install kubectl.
-The kubectl CLI is used to interteract with both Kubernetes Engine and kubernetes in general.
+The kubectl CLI is used to interact with both Kubernetes Engine and kubernetes in general.
 [Installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 for multiple platforms are available online.